mobxjs/mobx/docs/README.md

 ## Core concepts

 MobX has only a few core concepts.
-The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/) (or [without ES6 and JSX](https://jsfiddle.net/rubyred/55oc981v/)).
+The following snippets can be tried online using [JSFiddle](https://jsfiddle.net/mweststrate/f0dptdau/2/) (or [without ES6 and JSX](https://jsfiddle.net/rubyred/55oc981v/)).

 ### Observable state

+<i><a style="color: white; background:green;padding:5px;margin:5px;border-radius:2px" href="https://egghead.io/lessons/javascript-sync-the-ui-with-the-app-state-using-mobx-observable-and-observer-in-react">Egghead.io lesson 1: observable & observer</a></i>

 MobX adds observable capabilities to existing data structures like objects, arrays and class instances.
 This can simply be done by annotating your class properties with the [@observable](http://mobxjs.github.io/mobx/refguide/observable-decorator.html) decorator (ES.Next).